quicwg/multipath/draft-ietf-quic-multipath.md

 Frames may be received out of order.
-A peer MUST ignore an incoming PATH_STANDBY frame if it previously received another PATH_STANDBY frame or PATH_AVAILABLE for the same Path ID with a Path Status sequence number equal to or higher than the Path Status sequence number of the incoming frame.
+A peer MUST ignore an incoming PATH_STANDBY frame if it previously received another PATH_STANDBY frame or PATH_AVAILABLE frame for the same Path ID with a Path Status sequence number equal to or higher than the Path Status sequence number of the incoming frame.

 PATH_STANDBY frames are ack-eliciting.
 If a packet containing a